esda.Moran_Local

 name or list of names of columns to use to compute the statistic

-a weights object aligned with the dataframe.
+spatial weights instance as W or Graph aligned with the dataframe.
 If not provided, this is searched for in the dataframe’s metadata

 inplacebool